supermem613/PatchItUp/README.md

 - **📦 Create Patches** - Generate git patches from uncommitted changes in any git repository
 - **💾 Save Patches** - Patches are saved to your configured destination path
 - **📋 Apply Patches** - Select and apply any saved patch back to your working directory
+- **🔍 Diff Patches** - Preview what a patch would change (opens diff tabs without modifying your repo)
 - **🌐 Works Everywhere** - Supports local repos, GitHub Codespaces, WSL, Dev Containers, and SSH remotes
 - **🎯 Sidebar UI** - Intuitive panel in the activity bar for easy access
 - **🔄 Automatic Refresh** - Patch list updates automatically after creating new patches